-How to Apply: Pediatric Program
+How to Apply: Pediatric Neurology Residency

-The pediatric neurology resident's primary goal is to complete clinical training in pediatric neurology to function as a pediatric neurologist while meeting the requirements for board certification in Neurology with Special Qualifications in Child Neurology from the American Board of Psychiatry and Neurology.
+The Pediatric Neurology resident's primary goal is to complete clinical training in pediatric neurology to function as a pediatric neurologist while meeting the requirements for board certification in Neurology with Special Qualifications in Child Neurology from the American Board of Psychiatry and Neurology.

 UT Southwestern offers a 5-year dual residency program which includes two years of ACGME-accredited residency training in Pediatrics at Children's Medical Center followed by three years of neurology training.
 We also offer a 3-year advanced pediatric neurology fellowship for candidates that will have completed preliminary training in pediatrics elsewhere.

-Must have graduated from an approved American or Canadian medical or osteopathic school or hold permanent certification by the Qualification Board of the Educational Council for Foreign Medical Graduates (ECFMG) or USMLE.
+Must have graduated from an approved American or Canadian medical or osteopathic school or hold permanent certification by the Qualification Board of the Educational Council for Foreign Medical Graduates (ECFMG) or USMLE

-Must be eligible for a Texas Physician-in-Training Permit.
+Must be eligible for a Texas Physician-in-Training Permit